Abraxas3d/vendetta/CombatPriorityChecklist.md

 - [ ] Cast **Bless** on party members if anticipating combat
 - [ ] Consider **Protection from Evil and Good** if facing fiends/devils
 - [ ] **Water Walk** for tactical mobility if near lava/water in Hell
+- [ ] Remember **Divine Strike Feature** At 8th level, you gained Divine Strike, adding 1d8 thunder damage to weapon attacks.
+Make sure you're using this on every weapon hit.

 ### COMBAT OPENER (ROUND 1)
 1. **First Action Options** (choose based on situation):